springone-tour-2020-cicd/katacoda-scenarios/kustomize/step4.md

 In this step we will show how to use kustomize to setup support for multiple Kubernetes environments, e.g dev, staging and production.
 We will create use the default namespace as the `dev` environment and create a new namespace `production` for the production environment.

-*Prerequisite:** Complete the tutorial [Creating a project on GitHub and Docker Hub](https://www.katacoda.com/markpollack/scenarios/github-dockerhub)
+*Prerequisite:** Complete the tutorial [_Intro Workflow and Prerequisites_](https://www.katacoda.com/springone-tour-2020-cicd/scenarios/1-intro-workflow)

 Let's begin by changing into the home directory.